8501.0 - Retail Trade, Australia, Feb 2017

 |Page tools: Print Page Print All RSS Search this Product|

-The trend estimate for Australian turnover rose 0.1 per cent in July 2014 following a rise of 0.2 per cent rise in January 2017.
+The trend estimate for Australian retail turnover rose 0.1 per cent in February 2017 following a 0.2 per cent rise in January 2017.
 Compared to February 2016, the trend estimate rose 2.9 per cent.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).